-Zollinger-Ellison syndrome is a condition in which there is increased production of the hormone gastrin.
-Usually, a small tumor (gastrinoma) in the pancreas or small intestine produces the high levels of gastrin in the blood.
+Zollinger-Ellison syndrome is a condition in which the body produces too much of the hormone gastrin.
+Most of the time, a small tumor (gastrinoma) in the pancreas or small intestine is the source of the extra gastrin in the blood.

-Zollinger-Ellison syndrome is caused by tumors, usually found in the head of the pancreas and the upper small intestine.
-These tumors produce the hormone gastrin and are called gastrinomas.
+Zollinger-Ellison syndrome is caused by tumors.
+These growths are most often found in the head of the pancreas and the upper small intestine.
+The tumors are called gastrinomas.
 High levels of gastrin cause production of too much stomach acid.

-Many patients with gastrinomas have several tumors as part of a condition called multiple endocrine neoplasia type I (MEN I).
-MEN I patients often have tumors of the pituitary gland (brain) and parathyroid gland (neck), as well as tumors of the pancreas.
+Many people with gastrinomas have several tumors as part of a condition called multiple endocrine neoplasia type I (MEN I).
+Tumors may develop in the pituitary gland (brain) and parathyroid gland (neck) as well as in the pancreas.

-Surgery to remove a single gastrinoma may be done if there is no evidence that it has spread to other organs (such as lymph nodes or the liver).
-Surgery on the stomach (gastrectomy) to control acid production is rarely needed today.
+Surgery to remove a single gastrinoma may be done if the tumors have not spread to other organs.
+Surgery on the stomach (gastrectomy) to control acid production is rarely needed.

 Call your health care provider if you have severe abdominal pain that does not go away, especially if it occurs with diarrhea.